fatih/vim-go/README.md

   (golint, vet, errcheck, deadcode, etc..) and shows the warnings/errors
 * Lint your code with `:GoLint`
 * Run your code through `:GoVet` to catch static errors
-* Advanced source analysis tools utilizing oracle, such as `:GoImplements`, `:GoCallees`, and `:GoReferrers`
+* Advanced source analysis tools utilizing guru, such as `:GoImplements`, `:GoCallees`, and `:GoReferrers`
 * Precise type-safe renaming of identifiers with `:GoRename`
 * List all source files and dependencies